 Principal Cloud Architect

-Diwa holds nine AWS certifications (Solutions Architect - Professional, DevOps Engineer - Professional, Security - Specialty, and the three Associate certifications).
+Diwa holds eleven AWS certifications (Professional, Specialty, Associate).
 Aside from his professional interest in AWS, Diwa is also active in the community as an AWS User Group Philippines Cloud Community Leader - Core.
 He is an experienced IT professional with more than ten years of experience.
 He is passionate in helping individuals and organizations get into the cloud.